flopicot/JMSSandbox/readme.md

 ### Define Dead letter and or Expiry queue

-* If configured, dead letter queue will receive message which cannot be delivered or redelivered successfully
+* If configured, dead letter queue will receive message which cannot be delivered or redelivered successfully.
+If not this messages will be dropped and a log is written.
 * If configured, expiry queue will receive expirated messages.
+If not this messages will be dropped and a log is written.

     <subsystem xmlns="urn:jboss:domain:messaging-activemq:8.0">